Page Contents

 440C

 440C, and its various family members in the “440” family is a great budget steel.
 It is relatively easy to sharpen in addition to being a moderately tough steel.
-440’s edge retention and corrosion resistance is mediocre at best, however.
+440’s retention and corrosion resistance is mediocre at best, however.
 When used properly and maintained, 440C will give you a great blade for a long time.

 8CR13MOV